gabriel-leblanceven/gabriel-leblanceven.github.io/_pages/about.md

   <div class="gle__row">
     <div class="gle__rowlabel">Research</div>
     <div class="gle__rowbody">
-      <p class="gle__text">My ongoing projects sit at the meeting point of health economics and epidemiology: how environmental shocks and intergenerational dynamics shape health, and how public policies interact &mdash; reinforcing or offsetting one another &mdash; in health-related decisions.</p>
+      <p class="gle__text">My primary research agenda lies in health economics, closely connected to epidemiology, with a strong interest in development economics and how public policies can shape human societies.</p>
       <a class="gle__more" href="{{ '/research/' | relative_url }}">More in Research &rarr;</a>
     </div>
   </div>